-In 1987, the Actual Wage Rate Database (AWARD) was started.
-The database, which is still operational, collected all information on wage agreements and wage legislation in South Africa.
+In 1987, the Actual Wage Rates Database (AWARD) was started.
+The database, which is still operational, collected all information on wage agreements and wage laws in South Africa.

 The LRS grew during this period, with more unions joining as members.
-The LRS collected, analysed and disseminated information for member unions to use in the bargaining process.
-The organisation had carved out a niche for itself as a labour support organisation.
+The organisation collected, analysed and disseminated information for member unions to use in bargaining processes.
+The LRS had carved out a niche for itself in the labour support landscape.

 As the labour movement continued to grow in numbers and sophistication, so too did the quality of information that trade unions required.
-Unions were increasingly requesting specialist knowledge of particular industries.
+Unions now wanted specialist knowledge of particular industries.

-The LRS saw several significant developments during this phase.
-The organisation launched two regular periodicals - The Bargaining Monitor, which was produced monthly, and the annual Bargaining Indicators.
-Another milestone for the LRS was the expansion into financial services sector.
-This began with the setting up of the Community Growth Fund (CGF), a union directed unit trust that was administered by a leading financial house.
+Two periodicals were launched - The Bargaining Monitor, which was produced monthly, and the annual Bargaining Indicators.
+The LRS then forayed into the financial services sector.
+That venture began with the setting up of the Community Growth Fund (CGF), a union-directed unit trust that was administered by a leading financial house.
 The CGF was South Africa’s first socially responsible investment fund.

-Funding for the LRS in foundational phase was primarily through fraternal overseas trade unions and trade union federations.
-The LRS required member unions to pay a small, annual membership fee in order to qualify for its services.
+The organisation sourced funding mainly in fraternal trade unions and trade union federations abroad.
+And member trade unions contributed a small annual membership fee to qualify for services.

 The Second Phase – 1993 -1998

 This was a transitional time in South Africa, as the political and economic climate began to change.

-The LRS was affected by the occurring changes.
+The LRS was affected by the changes that were happening.
 Before 1994, foreign donors weren’t allowed to donate money directly to trade unions in South Africa.
 With the arrival of democracy, foreign funding went directly to trade unions.
 That meant a lot of labour support organisations were suddenly sidelined.
 And the challenge for LSOs was how to raise funds to support their work.

-The LRS responded through many mechanisms, such as setting up the entrepreneurial venture, LRS financial Services (Pty) Ltd, through which it offered financial advice to the unions in the new avenues that there was money for.
+The LRS responded various ways, for example, the setting up of the LRS financial Services (Pty) Ltd, through which it offered financial advice to the unions in the new avenues that there was money for.
 LRS financial Services was later delinked from the organisation because financial services and research didn’t work well together.